 Adam occasionally competes in Powerlifting and Strength Lifting in the 75kg (165 lbs) weight class.
 His personal best gym lifts to date are 445 lbs Squat, 205 lbs Press, 300 lbs Bench Press, and 550 lbs Deadlift.

 His focus as a coach is centered on guiding people through the process of becoming and staying strong in order to maximize quality of life as they age.
 He helps recreational and competitive athletes become stronger in order to improve their performance in a wide array of sports.
 Adam lives in Freehold, New Jersey with his wife and their dog, Tiberius, and he’s a sucker for a good (bad) “dad joke.”

 Perfect for: Competitive lifters • Advanced programming • Strength training for specific sports

-Jordan Stanton, owner of Stanton Strength and Next Level Barbell Studio, entered the world of strength coaching after having the pleasure of training alongside and being exposed to some of the strongest strength athletes in the nation.
-He has coached two APA world champions, three IPF world champions, and the two time Starting Strength Fall Classic female champion, all with innumerable state, national, and world records.
-Jordan began his strength journey with Starting Strength and continues to use its principles to the betterment of his clients.
+Jordan Stanton, owner of Next Level Barbell and President of the United States Strengthlifting Federation, entered the world of strength coaching after having the pleasure of training alongside some of the strongest strength athletes in the nation.
+He has coached three IPF world champions, two APA world champions, and two USSF champions, all with innumerable state, national, and world records.

 Jordan has been involved in competitive basketball, football, bowling, triathlon, strongman, and powerlifting.
-Currently Jordan is a powerlifter with a 600lb squat, 405lb bench press, 650lb deadlift and a 260lb press.
+Currently Jordan is a powerlifter with a 700lb squat, 475lb bench press, 675lb deadlift and a 260lb press.